 Why Leaders Must do the Hard Work of Alignment

-In our experience partnering with senior leaders to drive transformation, we’ve learned that one of the biggest challenges to change come up when executives confuse surface-level agreement with the hard work of aligning mindsets, behaviors, and decisions to deliver on transformation.
+In our experience partnering with senior leaders to drive transformation, we’ve learned that one of the biggest challenges to change comes up when executives confuse surface-level agreement with the hard work of aligning mindsets, behaviors, and decisions to deliver on transformation.

 The results of not moving from agreement to alignment?